e-mar404/http-go-server/README.md

 ## Notes:

-- [ ] need to break up stuff and try to follow srp
 - [ ] will need to look into how to mock a function for net.Listen

 ## What do I want to acheive with this?